DL4Jets/DeepJetCore/README.md

 ==========
 It is essential to perform all these steps on lxplus7.
 Simple ssh to 'lxplus7' instead of 'lxplus'

-Pre-Installtion: Anaconda setup (only once)
+Pre-Installation: Anaconda setup (only once)
 Download miniconda3
 ```
 cd <afs work directory: you need some disk space for this!>